On the Constraints of Galaxy Assembly Bias in Velocity Space: Results

 Compared to the SFH-based samples, the mean halo mass for central galaxies is better constrained (Fig.~\ref{fig:sSFRmassCONwp}).
 While the halo mass scale for early central galaxies appears to be slightly higher than that for late central galaxies, the central $1\sigma$ constraints for the mass scales of early and late central galaxies overlap with each other.
 In particular, the mass scale constraints for early/late galaxies in the EXT case fall on top of each other, a manifestation of the similar amplitudes in $\wproj$ (Fig.~\ref{fig:sSFRwp}).
 In the LIN case, the mass scales are consistent with those from lensing measurements in L16 ($\log\langle \Mh/(\hinvMsun) \rangle=12.14\pm 0.07$ and $12.10\pm 0.08$ for early and late central galaxies).

 Fig.~\ref{fig:sSFRrsd} shows the measurements of both the projected and redshift-space 2PCFs, $\xi$=[$\wproj$, $\xi_0$, $\xi_2$], and the fitting results.
 For the same reason as with the SFH-based samples, we focus on the PCAT and EXT cases.
 We note that for both the PCAT and EXT late galaxy samples, the quadrupoles below $2\hinvMpc$ become negative, opposite to the expected Finger-of-God effect.
 We perform tests and discuss the possible origin in section~\ref{sec:discussion}.
 On scales above $2\hinvMpc$, the amplitudes of the projected and redshift-space 2PCFs for early and late galaxies agree with each other.
 The HOD model results in reasonable values of $\chi^2$ when fitting jointly to $\xi$=[$\wproj$, $\xi_0$, $\xi_2$].
+The mean occupation functions from the best-fitting models are shown in Fig.~\ref{fig:sSFRhod}, with trend similar to that in Fig.~\ref{fig:SFHhod}.

 The halo mass constraints (Fig.~\ref{fig:sSFRmassCONrsd}) from jointly modelling $\xi$=[$\wproj$, $\xi_0$, $\xi_2$] are similar to those from modelling $\wproj$ only (Fig.~\ref{fig:sSFRmassCONwp}), but becoming much tighter with the benefit of the redshift-space clustering.